 In Cortina it is easy to find a place where you can practice Ski mountaineering.
 If you don't want to take the most impervious and wild trails, many mountain lodges such as Malga Federa, Rifugio Dibona or Rifugio Mietres are equipped with dedicated trails for the ascent with climbing skins.
 If you want to know more about these trails, we invite you to read our page about the winter excursions in Cortina d'Ampezzo, where we deeply describe each one of these routes.

 If you want to tackle more technical routes, we strongly recommend you to seek a professional escort.
-The risks that you could run while going ski mountaineering in inaccessible places are many, from falls to get lost to avalanches.
+The risks that you could run while going ski mountaineering in inaccessible places are many, from falls to avalanches.
 The ideal professionists to accompany you along your excursions are the Alpine Guide of Cortina, of which we invite you to visit their official website.

 Hopefully it won't be necessary to remind all ski mountaineers that it is always necessary to have all the safety equipment with them: the famous Artva/Recco with probe and a shovel, as well as water, something to eat, a charged phone and an emergency battery, as the cold temperatures could cause the power off of the device.

 Snowboarding in Cortina has been practiced since when it started to spread in Italy.
 Initially it was practiced with hard boards, creating some hussles to skiers, who considered it dangerous.
 Later it started to be more and more tolerated.
 With the arrival of the snowboard instructors, the affirmation of the soft boards and the diffusion that snowboarding has today, these disagreements are memories of the past.

 Snowboarding is practiced on the same slopes as downhill skiing, so much of what is written in the chapter of Downhill skiing

 also applies to this discipline.
 Unfortunately in Cortina there are still no specific tracks for snowboarding, although some ski resorts have tried